line/armeria/README.md

 ## How to reach us — chat, questions and newsletters

-Visit [the community](https://armeria.dev/community/) to chat with us, ask questions and learn how to contribute.
+Visit [the community](https://armeria.dev/community/) to chat with us, ask questions, and learn how to contribute.

 ## Hall of fame